seshbot/seshbot.github.io/source/_posts/2014-01-03-javascript-in-modern-web-apps.markdown

 My own prior experience with web development was 14 years ago, and consisted of ColdFusion marked-up HTML and little else.
 Web pages used frames and tables and a lot of homegrown convention to ensure headers/footers looked right.
 We were spending most of our efforts on effectively using CSS to make our lives easier - not separating views from data or dynamically updating HTML elements.

-This article describes my current understanding of the technologies used in constructing modern web applications.
+This article describes my current understanding of the technologies used in constructing _modern_ web applications, largely based on a few years' lurking on [Hacker News](http://ycombinator.com) and a couple weeks' not-so-intense investigations.

 <!-- more -->